emacs-mirror/emacs/mps/manual/source/topic/collection.rst

    :c:func:`mps_arena_step`.

-2. The collector needs to keep up with the :term:`client program`: that is, it has to collect memory least as fast as the client program is allocating it, otherwise the amount of allocated memory will grow without bound.
+2. The collector needs to keep up with the :term:`client program`: that is, it has to collect garbage at least as fast as the client is producing it, otherwise the amount of :term:`floating garbage` will grow without bound.

 With perfect prediction, the collector's work should be smoothly